Comparing Online vs. Telephone vs. Face-to-face Quantitative Research Survey Modes; Which is top dog?

 Costs vary by sample size, ease of reaching an audience or ‘incidence’, the length of survey, mode, and also complexity of fieldwork and analysis.
 Some costs such as coding for online research, computer aided telephone interviewing (CATI) and computer assisted personal interviewing (CAPI) are similar.
 Compared with online (index =100) fieldwork costs are typically higher for face-to-face (index 250-300) than telephone (index 250-300) due to the greater human time involved.

 Coverage or reach

-Online response depends on the nature of the panel, and how responsive and interested respondents are.
-Expect between 5-30%.
-Response from links on websites or emails will similarly depend on the nature of the source.
-Telephone responses have fallen over the last decade and responses are now around 10-15%.
-Face-to-face response is also around 15-20%.
+Online response depends on the nature of the panel, and how responsive and interested respondents are; expect between 5-30%.
+Conversely, response from links on websites or emails depend on the nature of the source.
+Telephone responses have also fallen over the last decade and responses are now around 10-15%.
+Face-to-face response, by contrast, is around 15-20%.

 Avidy bias (Sample bias)

 The self-selection nature of online means there is a greater risk of respondents opting-in to surveys that interest them.
 This is called avidy bias.
 Typically online respondents are younger, more familiar with the online world and spend more time on it.
 They are also more informed, more opinionated and more politically activist.
 (2) Panels also contain more early technology adopters though it remains possible to discern other types on the diffusion of innovation spectrum.